Dynamic flux surrogate-based partitioned methods for interface problems

-\paragraph{Discussion of results} As expected, the data in Table \ref{tab:multimat_patch} confirms that the IVR(C) solution matches the monolithic solution of \eqref{eq:TP}, and by extension - the manufactured solution \eqref{patch_equation}, to machine precision.
-Furthermore, the relative errors reported in Tables \ref{tab:multimat_patch}--\ref{tab:multimat_combo} suggest that the DMD-FS scheme largely meets our stated accuracy goal.
-In particular, for the multi-material combination test the relative $L^2$ and $H^1$ errors of DMD-FS are within $1\%$ and $26\%$ of the IVR(C) errors, respectively.
-In contrast, the relative errors of IVR(L) are approximately one order of magnitude larger than those of DMD-FS.
-While these distinctions are hardly noticeable in the surface plots of the solutions in Figures \ref{fig:monolithic_multimat}--\ref{fig:DMD_multimat}, they become visible when examining the profiles of the IVR(C), IVR(L) and DMD-FS solutions along the interface.
-From the plots in Figures \ref{fig:interface_consistent_multimat}--\ref{fig:interface_DMD_multimat}, one can clearly see that IVR(L) solution deviates the most from the benchmark monolithic solution, while the profile of the DMD-FS solution is indistinguishable from that of the IVR(C) solution.
+\paragraph{Discussion of results} As expected, the patch test data in Table \ref{tab:multimat_patch} confirms that the IVR(C) solution matches the non-hybrid monolithic solution of \eqref{eq:TP} and the manufactured solution \eqref{patch_equation}, to machine precision.
+Furthermore, the relative errors reported in Tables \ref{tab:multimat_patch}--\ref{tab:multimat_combo} suggest that the $\mu$DMD-FS scheme meets our accuracy goal.
+Indeed, in both cases the relative $L^2$ and $H^1$ errors of the $\mu$DMD-FS solution are approximately one order of magnitude better than those of the IVR(L) scheme and for the multi-material combination test these errors are within $18\%$ of the respective IVR(C) errors.
+While these distinctions are hardly noticeable in the surface plots of the solutions in Figures \ref{fig:monolithic_multimat}--\ref{fig:DMD_multimat}, they become visible when examining the profiles of the IVR(C), IVR(L) and $\mu$DMD-FS solutions along the interface.
+From the plots in Figures \ref{fig:interface_consistent_multimat}--\ref{fig:interface_DMD_multimat}, one can clearly see that IVR(L) solution deviates the most from the reference non-hybrid monolithic solution, while the profile of the $\mu$DMD-FS solution is almost indistinguishable from that of the reference one.

-For the patch test the DMD-FS scheme meets the accuracy goal with respect to the relative $L^2$ error, where it outperforms the IVR(L) scheme.
-However, the relative $H^1$ error of IVR(L) is slightly better.
-The difference in the DMD-FS performance can be explained by observing that while the patch test has a ``simpler'' solution than the combination test, the latter has a simpler data structure due to the homogeneous source terms and boundary conditions.
-In contrast, the source terms and the boundary conditions in the patch test depend both on time and the diffusion coefficients.

-Insofar as the computational efficiency of DMD-FS is concerned, recall that our goal was a scheme whose cost is comparable to that of the IVR(L) scheme.
+Insofar as the computational efficiency of $\mu$DMD-FS is concerned, recall that our goal was a scheme whose cost is comparable to that of the IVR(L) scheme.
 The data in Tables \ref{tab:multimat_patch}--\ref{tab:multimat_combo} shows that DMD-FS clearly exceeds this goal for both examples.
 It is almost five times faster that IVR(L) for the patch test and more than eight times faster for the combination test.
-The speedups over IVR(C) are even more pronounced, confirming the potential of the surrogate-based approach formulated in this paper.
+The speedups over IVR(C) are even more pronounced, confirming the potential of the surrogate-based partitioned approach formulated in this paper.